christopher-fu/gale_server/docs/project_description.md

 written in Elixir; backed by Postgres) by Postgres, and the frontend (an iOS app).

-Gale users Ecto as a DB abstraction layer.
+Gale uses Ecto as a DB abstraction layer.
 Ecto allows use to define schemas for our models, which then defines the kinds of queries and actions we can perform with those models.
 Take, for example, the definition of the `Event` model: